namfuentesganti/BalanceSpikeTrap.sol/README.md

 ```

 ## Testing the Trap

-- Send ETH to or from address 0x52Aaa7E1332b0E9581dE47A8539Ced670458069d on Ethereum Hoodi testnet.
+Send ETH to/from the target address.

-- Wait a few blocks.
+Wait a few blocks.

-- Monitor Drosera operator logs or dashboard.
-- Look for:
-  shouldRespond = true
+Check Drosera logs — look for shouldRespond = true.

+Confirm SpikeDetected event was emitted

 ## Ideas for Extension
 - Add a setter to change spikePercent dynamically.